-In 2017, we were able to advance our work in sustainability and strengthen our safety performance, all while achieving record revenues and cash flow.
-For example, we reduced energy use by 582 terajoules and greenhouse gas emissions by 281 kilotonnes, improved the diversity of our workforce with women comprising 29% of new hires, we continued to implement water quality improvement measures at our operations in the Elk Valley and we reused water at our operations an average of four times.
+Throughout the year, we were able to advance our work in sustainability while at the same time achieving strong operating and financial performance.
+Across our operations, we have reduced energy use by 2,220 terajoules and greenhouse gas emissions by 289,000 tonnes since 2011.
+We also improved the diversity of our workforce with women comprising 31% of total new hires.
+We continued to implement water quality improvement measures at our operations in the Elk Valley, and we recycled and reused water at our operations an average of three times.

 Donald R. Lindsay